Table of Contents

 15. How to Close the Interview

-As you wrap up the interview, it’s a good idea to express once again how interested you are in the role and the company.
-If the interviewer hasn’t already laid out what comes next in the hiring process, don’t hesitate to ask.
+As you wrap up the interview, it’s a good idea to express your interest in the role and the company again.
+Don’t hesitate to ask if the interviewer hasn’t already laid out what comes next in the hiring process.
 This demonstrates your enthusiasm for keeping things rolling and staying in the loop regarding the job opportunity.

 “Always take notes on any action items or next steps that arise from the interview, such as sending additional materials, scheduling follow-up interviews, sharing references, etc.”